scipipe/scipipe/README.md

 Now we can rejoice that it contains the text "Hello World", exactly as a proper Hello World example should :)

-Now, these were a little long and cumbersome filename, weren't they?
+Now, these were a little long and cumbersome filenames, weren't they?
 SciPipe gives you very good control over how to name your files, if you don't want to rely on the automatic file naming.
-For example, we could set the first filename statically, and then use the first name as a basis for the file name for the second process, like so:
+For example, we could set the first filename to a static one, and then use the first name as a basis for the file name for the second process, like so:

 ```go
 package main